zombodb/zombodb/INSTALL.md

 The last two settings can be turned up or down (`http.max_content_length` must be be greater than 8192kB), but are good defaults.

 Finally, restart the node.
 Repeat for every "client" node in your cluster.

+## OSX Installation

+Building and installing everything locally on OSX can be a bit tricky.
+[To make this a bit easier, the folks over at Simple have created a set of Dockerfiles to install and run both ElasticSearch and Postgres with Zombo.](https://github.com/SimpleFinance/docker_zombo)

 # Upgrading